apify/apify-docs/sources/platform/console/settings.md

 ## Integrations

-The Integrations page provides essential tools for enhancing your interaction with our platform.
+The **Integrations** tab provides essential tools for enhancing your interaction with our platform.
 Here, you can access your **Personal API Tokens**, which are necessary for using our [REST API](https://docs.apify.com/api/v2).
 This page also facilitates the integration of your Slack workspace and lists your **Actor Integration Accounts**.
 This section represents any third-party integrations added by you or your team.
 For detailed guidance on utilizing these integrations, refer to our [Integrations documentation](https://docs.apify.com/platform/integrations).

 ## Organization

-Organizations page is where you can view your accounts' current organizations, create new organizations, or convert your user account into an organization account.
+The **Organizations** tab is where you can view your accounts' current organizations, create new organizations, or convert your user account into an organization account.
 For more information on organizations, visit the organization's [documentation](https://docs.apify.com/platform/collaboration/organization-account).

 ## Notifications

-The Notifications page allows you to customize your notification preferences.
+The **Notifications** tab allows you to customize your notification preferences.
 Here, you can specify the types of updates you wish to receive and select the methods by which you receive them.